nearform/initium/quick-start.md

     export INITIUM_LB_ENDPOINT="127.0.0.1:8080"
     ```

-    If you followed the guide, the endpoint should look like the following:
+    If you followed the guide, the application should be reachable using the following:

     ```
     curl -H "Host: initium-nodejs-demo-app.initium-test.example.com" $INITIUM_LB_ENDPOINT